 The Refugee Health Fellows program exists to assist health care providers, and fellows are available by telephone and can often arrange to see you in your practice.
 Fellows can offer assistance with diagnosis and management, and can provide information on referral pathways for refugee and asylum seeker clients.

-The Department of Health and Human Services in Victoria has funded five fellow positions to provide support and advice to Victoria’s refugee health community.
-There are two paediatric fellows based at the Royal Children’s Hospital, two adult health fellows at the Royal Melbourne Hospital and a refugee health fellow at Monash Health.
+The Department of Health and Human Services in Victoria has funded the fellow positions to provide support and advice to Victoria’s refugee health community.
+There are three paediatric fellows based at the Royal Children’s Hospital, two adult health fellows at the Royal Melbourne Hospital and a refugee health fellow at Monash Health.

 In 2018, the fellows are:

-- Paediatric Fellows, Dr Tom Volkman and Dr Simon Stokes can be contacted through Royal Children’s Hospital switchboard (03 9345 5522, pager 7412) or by email:
+- Paediatric Fellows, Dr Yoko Asakawa, Dr Dan Mason and Dr Ingrid Laemmle-Ruff can be contacted through Royal Children’s Hospital switchboard (03 9345 5522, pager 7412) or by email:

 - Adult Health Fellows, Dr Joanne Gardiner and Dr Kudzai Kanhutu can be contacted at the Victorian Infectious Diseases Clinic, Royal Melbourne Hospital (03 9342 7000) or by email: